NotYourMagicBonkStick/Daga-Rename/docs/Conflict_Handler.md

 If the provided directory already exists, the function will create a new `std::string procString` based on the path.
 It will calculate the length of `ID` and the files' extension in characters.
 Then it'll use it to find where to insert the additional label to the `procString`.
 The label is supposed to be placed between `creation time` and `ID`, such as `YYYY-MM-DD_hh-mm-ss-label_ID.extension`.

+The `if` statement has been added so that the `ID` is inserted in the right place, as presence or absence of `ID` would cause off-by-one bug.

 The label is an `std::string` representation of an `int` type.

 Function checks again if the directory exists.
 If yes, the above will happen again with higher `int` value.
 Once a unique directory is found, the function returns it as `std::filesystem::type`.